Anthoni-Mathias/Boston-Barbers/README.md

 ## Business Goals

 > To reach more potential custumers in the area of Douglas with our products and services to book, responsive and intuitive way for a good user experience and willingness to buy and visit the barbershop.

+---

+## User Experience

+## User stories

+### First time Visitors Goals

+> 1. As a first time visitor I want to browse the services.
+> 2. As a first time visitor I want check out the opening hours.
+> 3. As a first time visitor I want to check out the location.
+> 4. As a first time visitor I want to look at the gallery.

+### Returning Visitor Goals